 Arjan de HaanProgram Leader

-Arjan de Haan is the Program Leader of the Supporting Inclusive Growth program.
-Before joining IDRC, Aryan worked at the Institute of Social Studies (Erasmus University Rotterdam) in The Hague, where he was convenor of the master’s program in social policy and led the development of a database called Indices of Social Development.
-Before that, he worked for 10 years with the UK Department for International Development in London, India, and China.
+Arjan de Haan is Program Leader of the Supporting Inclusive Growth program.
+Before joining IDRC, Arjan worked at the Institute of Social Studies (Erasmus University Rotterdam) in The Hague, where he was convenor of the master’s program in social policy and led the development of the Indices of Social Development database.
+He previously worked for 10 years with the UK Department for International Development in London, India, and China.
 He also managed the Poverty Research Unit at the University of Sussex (UK).
 He has published widely and is co-editor of the Canadian Journal of Development Studies.
-Arjan holds a PhD in social history from Erasmus University Rotterdam (Netherlands).Iris BoutrosSenior Program Specialist
+Arjan holds a PhD in social history from Erasmus University Rotterdam.Madiha AhmedSenior Program Specialist

 Edgard Rodriguez is a Senior Program Specialist with the Supporting Inclusive Growth Program.
 Before joining IDRC, Edgard worked for multilateral development organizations and the Canadian public service.
 He evaluated small-enterprise development programs in Asia and Latin America for the World Bank in Washington, DC, and worked with the Asian Development Bank on lending and technical assistance for business development in the Philippines and Indonesia.
 Edgard also worked on local economic development with the Canadian International Development Agency, and undertook research on inequality, productivity, and investment in Canada at the Department of Finance in Ottawa.
 He regularly lectures on evaluation and economic development in local universities.
 Edgard holds a PhD in economics from the University of Toronto with specialization in economic development and labour economics.Martha MelesseSenior Program Officer